eugenetaan/FB-Messenger-Script-/readme.md

 #### Text and image format ####

-* Promotion Text is formatted such that even item in the list is one line, to create messages with multiple linebreaks just use an empty string "", eg:
+* Promotion Text is formatted such that every item in the list is one continuous line, to create messages with multiple linebreaks just use an empty string "", eg:
 ```
 'New safety measures got you down?
 Turn that frown upside down with this promo.
 Get 30% off for Osmanthus Honey Green Tea on your next visit AND enjoy 5% cashback',
             '',